raulh82vlc/raulh82vlc.github.io/about.md

 I am from Valencia (Spain) originally, where we used to love paella and horchata, nowadays I am also living and working (from home) in Valencia (Spain).
 Nevertheless, I've also lived/worked in London (UK) and Antwerp (Belgium).

-I do love traveling when I can, listening to music metal/rock gigs, reading tech/no-tech books, hanging out with friends, a very cold beer, or running sometimes.
+I do love traveling when I can, listening to technical and not so technical music, either attending metal/rock gigs, reading tech/no-tech books, hanging out with friends, a very cold beer, or running.

 - [Presentations slides](https://speakerdeck.com/raulh82vlc) index in SpeakerDeck.

 # Work experience

 ## Currently
+- **Remote Senior Staff Software Engineer (Mobile)** from March 2024 onwards.

+	- Creating delightful Customer Experiences (CX) with the best teams at Zendesk.
+	- Working on the Android Native Messaging SDK.
+	- Working on Scaling Mobile SDKs.

+Roles:

+- Senior Technical Lead for Mobile.
+- Staff Plus: Architect archetype.
+- Senior Technical Lead for Android.
+- Mentor.

+## Formerly
-- **Remote Staff Software Engineer (Mobile SDKs)** from June 2022.
+- **Remote Staff Software Engineer (Mobile SDKs)** from June 2022 until February 2024.
 	- Helping Zendesk creating delightful customer experiences for the Mobile SDKs team.
-## Formerly
+	- Working on the Android Native Messaging SDK.
+	- Working on Scaling Mobile SDKs.
+	- Senior Technical Lead for Android.
+	- Mentor.

-- **Senior Software Engineer - Android** at **Twitter** in *EMEA timezone from July 2018 until April 2022*
+- **Remote Senior Software Engineer - Android** at **Twitter** in *EMEA timezone from July 2018 until April 2022*
+	- Fully Remote from 2020 to 2022.
 	- Collaborated for the Twitter Blue team.
 Jan'21 - April'22.
 	- Collaborated for the Consumer Search Clients (CSC) team.
 Dec'19 - Jan'21
 	- Collaborated for the Live Events / Events Clients (EC) team.
 Apr'18 - Sep'18 & May'19 - Dec'19.